Did you know it’s strawberry season?

 - Remove from the oven and use a chopstick or fork to poke about 12 holes all over the cake.
 Drizzle the remaining honey over the cake and allow it to cool in the pan, at least 20 minutes.

 - To make the cream, add the heavy cream and creme fresh to a mixing bowl.
 Using an electric mixer, beat on high speed until soft peaks form, about 5 minutes.
-Beat in the powdered sugar and vanilla until just combined.
+Beat in the powdered sugar until just combined.
 Stir in the strawberries.

 - Turn the cake out onto a serving plate.
 In a bowl, mix together the 1/2 cup powdered sugar with 1 tablespoon honey almond milk until combined.
 Drizzle the glaze over the cake and then drizzle with a little honey.
 Sprinkle on the toasted almonds.
 Now spread the cream over the cake and top with fresh strawberries.
 Enjoy with more honey for serving.
 The cake can be kept in the fridge for up to 2 days.